owickstrom/wickstrom.tech/_posts/2016-04-23-software-evolution-without-fear.md

 One of way of dealing with these issues is to have a dedicated time slot for quality improvements.
-While this is probably better than doing nothing at all, I think working proactively with quality rather than retroactively is the way to go.
+While this is probably better than doing nothing at all, working proactively with quality rather than retroactively is the way to go.

 ## Tools that Reduce Fear